April 1, 2020

 Several European countries recorded 10 to 20 Mbps drops.
 With the increased at-home usage, especially in communication (teleconferencing and calls) and streaming, internet service providers are experiencing more than peak hours traffic, at all times.
 While the internet as a medium is designed to handle situations like this, some providers and their infrastructure might not be able to.

-As networks become slower, performance issues become more perceivable.
-If your performance metrics are good (Performance Score above 85 and Time to Interactive under 5s), the difference might not be noticeable.
+As networks become slower, speed issues become more perceivable.
+If your speed metrics are good (Performance Score above 85 and Time to Interactive under 5s), the difference might not be noticeable.
 However, for sites and applications with poor to average scores, this decrease will cause far more frustrating user experiences.

 Latency is the time between user action and application response—the roundtrip between the browser and the responding server.
 Globally, latency has been fluctuating and sharply increasing in some areas such as India, Malaysia and Italy.